 Nobody needs to live without teeth; there are plenty of treatments available to fill in the gaps.
 The most permanent option is with a dental implant or implant-supported bridge.
 An oral surgeon can implant small titanium screws directly into the jaw.
 This acts as an artificial tooth root and offers the patient long-term strength and durability for the false teeth.
 Most people cannot tell the difference between their implanted teeth and real teeth because they feel and look natural.

 In addition, there are some non-surgical options available to patients.
 While these don’t last as long, they are less expensive.
 Some options include:

 If you are suffering from tooth loss, there are options available to you.
 Don’t live any longer with the ailments that come from having missing teeth.
-Consult with your Albuquerque, NM dentist today to discuss the best treatment plan for your situation.
-Then, you can start smiling again.
+Ask us for an appointment to discuss the best treatment plan for your situation.
+Then, you can start smiling again!